LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 select count(*) from "dataplatform-stg-tascomi-raw-zone"."api_response_applications" where import_date = '20211208'
 ```

+# How to add a table to the pipeline

+Follow these steps to start ingesting data from a new endpoint available from the API.

+## Test the endpoint
+You can use this notebook on your local install to check that the endpoint is returning what you expect.
+## Add the table to the Terraform
+...
+Create a branch for this commit
+## Add the table to the Tascomi columns dictionary
+## Add data quality tests

 # How to reset Tascomi data

 If you suspect a problem in the increments or snapshots, you can delete and recreate them in their respective buckets.